VIII. FACULTY WORKING CONDITIONS

 The current Rice copyright policy governing faculty publications will be followed, with the additional provision that Rice University will make published articles written by faculty members available for open dissemination.
 The policy will apply to all scholarly articles written while the person is a faculty member, except for publications completed before the adoption of this policy.
 The Provost or Provost's designate will waive application of the policy for a particular scholarly publication upon written notification by the author, who informs Rice of the reason.
 Faculty members are further encouraged to make all of their publications, not just articles, available for open dissemination.
 Please see the full policy at http://openaccess.rice.edu.

-Authors should submit electronic copies of the author's accepted manuscripts to the Rice Digital Scholarship Archive (RDSA), the University's institutional repository.
-Fondren Library manages RDSA and has developed resources to assist authors: http://openaccess.rice.edu/rice-open-access-policy/.
+Authors should submit electronic copies of the author's accepted manuscripts to the Rice Research Repository (R-3), the University's institutional repository.
+Fondren Library manages R-3 and has developed resources to assist authors: https://libguides.rice.edu/OA-Policy.
 Upon request, an article will not be made available to the public for an agreed-upon embargo period.
-In addition, faculty may publish their research datasets (up to 10GB) on RDSA.
-Fondren will preserve datasets and can offer DOIs to facilitate citation.
-Please see https://library.rice.edu/research-data-services.

 B. Information Technology